Quantitative Phase Analysis

 Lambda has developed unique quantification software allowing complex diffraction patterns to be analyzed.
 A variety of algorithms are available for background subtraction, diffraction peak integration, and peak profile deconvolution in any combination.
 Once technique files controlling the software have been developed for a system of phases, the diffraction data analysis for subsequent samples is independent of any subjectivity on the part of the technician.

 The Internal Standard Method is the procedure of choice for analyzing powdered systems.
-A known quantity of a reference powder is added to a known amount of the test specimen.
+A known quantity of a reference powder is added to an amount of the test specimen.
 Any number of constituents in a mixture may be quantified independently.
-The mixture may contain amorphous (noncrystalline) components.
-The mass absorption coefficient of the mixture need not be known in advance.
+The mixture may contain amorphous (noncrystalline) components and the mass absorption coefficient of the mixture need not be known in advance.
 The Internal Standard Method is applied broadly to any mineral or materials systems for which the chemistry is unknown.

 The External Standard Method may be applied to solid systems, such as alloys, plasma sprayed coatings, or oxide layers.
 This method allows the quantification of one or more components in a system that may contain an amorphous fraction.
 The mass absorption coefficient must, however, be known in advance, requiring either full elemental chemistry or prior knowledge of the chemistry, as in the case of plasma spray coatings or alloys.

-This procedure requires no standards but is only applicable to fully crystalline mixtures.
+This procedure requires no standards but is only applicable to full crystalline mixtures.
 All of the components in the system must be quantified for solution.
 The Direct Comparison Method is the common method used for retained austenite determination

 - Graphite monochromators provide virtual immunity to fluorescence from the sample for optimum detection limits and precision.